Ishirō Honda: Style

-Despite primary directed tokusatsu films, with a cinematographic and effect techniques, Honda has also directed documentaries, melodramas, romance, musical, and biographical films.
+Despite being known primarily for directing tokusatsu films, Honda has also directed documentaries, melodramas, romance, musical, and biographical films.
 Unlike Akira Kurosawa, who often used recurring themes and photographic devices (even sometimes going over time and budget on productions), Honda was a filmmaker who almost always finished his projects requested by Toho on time and budget; Godzilla (1954) was one such project.
 Godzilla assistant director Kōji Kajita stated that during their 17 films that they made together Honda "had his own style, this way of thinking", adding: "he never got mad, didn’t rush, but he still expressed his thoughts and made it clear when something was different from what he wanted, and he corrected things quietly."
 Thus, his skill earned him the nickname "Honda the Amylase".

 Direction

 Authors, cast, and crew members have called Honda's style of direction "well-established".
 Special effects director Teruyoshi Nakano stated that the events happening during his "running crowd" sequences, such as "Firefighters being dispatched in an emergency situation, police officer directing traffic, and people carrying furoshiki while running away", are "unrealistic" but it was important for Honda to "bring out the everydayness by showing such things".
 According to actor Yoshio Tsuchiya, Kurosawa said that if he were to direct a scene in one of Honda's films featuring police officers directing civilians, he would "make even the police officers flee first."
 Regarding this, Honda said that the policemen featured in his films do not run away because of his war experience as an officer.
 Hiroshi Koizumi said that, during the filming of Mothra, Honda was focusing to appear in a scene where a civilian helped the baby on the bridge.